iron-fish/website/docs/onboarding/glossary.md

 ### Sequence

-The sequential index number of a block in the Iron Fish chain, or the number of blocks preceding a given [Block](#block).
+The sequential index number of a block in the Iron Fish chain, or the number of blocks up to and including the current block.

 ## Circuit